grafana/loki/docs/sources/send-data/otel/_index.md

 - Stringification of non-string Attribute values

-  While converting Attribute values in OTLP to Index label values or Structured Metadata, any non-string values are converted to string using [AsString method from the OTEL collector lib](https://github.com/open-telemetry/opentelemetry-collector/blob/ab3d6c5b64701e690aaa340b0a63f443ff22c1f0/pdata/pcommon/value.go#L353).
+  While converting Attribute values in OTLP to Index label values or Structured Metadata, any non-string values are converted to string using [AsString method from the OTel collector lib](https://github.com/open-telemetry/opentelemetry-collector/blob/ab3d6c5b64701e690aaa340b0a63f443ff22c1f0/pdata/pcommon/value.go#L353).

 ### Changing the default mapping of OTLP to Loki Format